microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 # Mapped Types

+One common task is to take an existing type and make each of its properties entirely optional.
-Let's say we have a `Person` type:
+Let's say we have a `Person:

 ```ts
 interface Person {